 Rather than test the entire program at once, test its components first.
 This is called unit testing.
-With course assignments, you are working on a modest scale, so you might consider a unit to be an individual method.
 Once the units have been tested, they can be combined and tested in larger and larger groups, building up to testing the entire program.
 This is called integration testing.
+In industry, a unit might be the amount of code that a person or a team can write in a certain amount of time.
+With course assignments, you are working on a much smaller scale.
+You might consider a unit to be as small as an individual method.